-Fixed versus adjustable rate loans
+Differences between fixed and adjustable rate loans

-Most people who choose ARMs do so because they want to take advantage of lower introductory rates and do not plan to stay in the house longer than this initial low-rate period.
-ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up when they cannot sell their home or refinance with a lower property value.
+You might choose an Adjustable Rate Mortgage to get a lower introductory rate and plan on moving, refinancing or absorbing the higher rate after the initial rate goes up.
+ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up if they cannot sell or refinance with a lower property value.

 Got a Question?